 Since wool is moisture-resistant and dries quickly, wool mattress or “puddle” pads are sometimes used with mattresses that are not waterproof.
 Many wool puddle or piddle pads actually have synthetics in them, such as polyester, so look for 100% certified organic wool from a company you can trust.

 You can’t count on wool alone to waterproof a mattress.
 If there is a lot of wetness from a baby or child, it can go through to damage the mattress and create mold and mildew problems.
-I recommend layering an organic wool mattress pad (specifically designed to block wetness) with an organic cotton mattress protector to serve as an extra layer of protection.
+I recommend layering one or two organic wool mattress pads (specifically designed to block wetness) with an organic cotton mattress protector to serve as extra layers of protection.
 Cotton absorbs moisture and wool repels and wicks moisture away.
-When used in concert, the wool and cotton pads together can block up to a cup of liquid.
+When used in concert, the wool and cotton pads together can block the wetness.

 What do I recommend for a guaranteed non-toxic, 100% waterproof mattress protector?

 The Naturepedic Organic Cotton Waterproof Mattress Pad is completely waterproof, confirmed non-toxic, and hypo-allergenic.
 Made with an ultra-thin film of polyurethane plastic (2% of the product) completely surrounded by two layers of organic cotton, it can withstand even the worst nighttime accidents while still allowing the material to breathe.
 There’s no plastic chemical odor and the organic cotton provides a non-sweaty sleep surface.
 The Naturepedic waterproof protector pads are of the highest quality, and easy to machine wash and dry.